alexwlchan/alexwlchan.net/src/_drafts/swift-bird-animation.md

 Further down, the code checks for this preference, and if it's set, it skips the animation and just renders the final image.

-This is an important accessibility feature, and I wish more sites paid attention to it.
+I'm already familiar with this preference and I use it on a number of websites. sites, but it's still cool to see.

 [prefers-reduced-motion]: https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion